dodecatheon/golden-lotus/README.md

+Copyright (c) 2013, Louis G. "Ted" Stern, all rights reserved

+See LICENSE for licensing information.

 This is a collection of simple scripts to draw a set of logarithmic spirals that touch significant points in a set of nested regular pentagrams, decagrams, pentagons and pentagrams.

 The basic spiral equation looks like